metallang/metal/README.md

 ### Rust

-The Metal Compiler, analyzer, and surrounding tools are all built with Rust.
-More specifically, you should use the most latest Rust nightly release as Metal only targets supporting it specifically.
+The Metal toolchain uses the nightly Rust channel, so to work on it you should use a reasonably recent nightly Rust installation. targets supporting it specifically.

 #### Adding Dependencies